Hardcover ISBN: 9781503613461

 About the author

-Arkotong Longkumer is Lecturer in Religious Studies at the University of Edinburgh, and Senior Research Fellow at the Kohima Institute, Nagaland.
-He is the coeditor of Neo-Hindutva (2019).
+Arkotong Longkumer is Senior Lecturer in Modern Asia at the University of Edinburgh, and Senior Research Fellow at the Kohima Institute, Nagaland.
+He is the co-author of Indigenous Religion(s): Local Grounds, Global Networks (2020), and co-editor of Neo-Hindutva (2019).

 "This vivid ethnography of Hindu nationalist militants in Northeast India brings to life an encounter of contrary convictions.
 It explores how enthusiasts for the idea of a singular Indic identity feel forced to adapt their tactics in a region where this identity is soundly challenged.
 Subtle and surprising, this extraordinary study is essential reading for anyone interested in contemporary Hindu nationalist politics."